News

 At CHRT, Copeland did an internship with Nancy Baum, CHRT’s health policy director.
 She worked mainly on projects related to improving the public mental health system.
 “Her energy was amazing,” says Baum.
 “Rebecca showed us just how valuable interns can be in an organization like ours.
 When an intern is both smart and dedicated to making systems better to improve health, as Rebecca was, they are a real asset,” says Baum.

-Rebecca Copeland passed away in July 2021, and CHRT honors her memory by offering the Rebecca Copeland Internship to students at the Gerald R. Ford School of Public Policy.
+Rebecca Copeland passed away in July 2021.
+CHRT and the RAC Fund for Social Justice honor her memory by offering the Rebecca Copeland Internship to graduate students at the Gerald R. Ford School of Public Policy.

 Welcome to CHRT, Lisa Jeun and Poonam Yadav